Medically reviewed by Drugs.com. Last updated on Aug 21, 2020.

 Documentation of allergenic cross-reactivity for drugs in this class is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

-Cutaneous T-cell lymphoma: Topical: Apply to lesions once every other day for first week, then increase on a weekly basis to once daily, 2 times daily, 3 times daily, and finally 4 times daily, according to individual lesion tolerance.
+Cutaneous T-cell lymphoma (refractory or persistent; early stage): Topical: Apply to lesions once every other day for first week, then increase on a weekly basis to once daily, 2 times daily, 3 times daily, and finally 4 times daily, according to individual lesion tolerance (Breneman 2002; Heald 2003).
 Continue as long as deriving benefit.
 Response is usually observed with application at 2 to 4 times daily.
 May decrease frequency if local toxicity occurs; for severe irritation, temporarily withhold for a few days until symptoms subside.

 Refer to adult dosing.

-Using a clean, dry finger, apply a sufficient amount to cover lesion with a generous coating.
-Allow gel to dry before covering with clothing.
-Avoid application to normal skin; do not apply near mucosal surfaces.
+Topical: Using a clean, dry finger, apply a sufficient amount to cover lesion with a generous coating.
+Allow gel to dry (for 5 to 10 minutes) before covering with clothing.
+Avoid application to normal (healthy) skin; do not apply near mucosal surfaces.
 Use of occlusive dressings is not recommended.
+Avoid scratching the treated area(s).
 If applying after bathing/showering, wait 20 minutes prior to application.
 Avoid bathing/showering/swimming for at least 3 hours following application (if possible).
 Following application, wipe excess gel from finger with a disposable tissue and wash hands with soap and water.
-Hazardous agent; use appropriate precautions for handling and disposal (NIOSH 2014 [group 1]).

 Store at 25°C (77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F).
 Avoid exposure to high temperatures and humidity after the tube is opened.
 Protect from light.
 Keep away from open flame.